Recoverability of Ancestral Recombination Graph Topologies: Topology of an ARG

+Conditioning on exactly one recombination having occurred in the history of a sample with a breakpoint $z \in [0,1]$, \citet{Myersthesis} considers the probability of this recombination being \emph{detectable}:

+\begin{definition} A recombination is \emph{detectable} if it changes the ARG topology (i.e.\ the topology of at least one local tree), and mutations fall on the correct edges of the recombination loop to create incompatibilities in the data, which can then be detected by the four gamete test. \end{definition}

-In this section, we summarise the results of \textcite[Section 4.3]{Myersthesis} calculating the probability that a recombination is detectable, when conditioning on a single recombination with breakpoint at $r \in [0,1]$.
-The necessary conditions on the ARG topology and positions of mutations are illustrated in Figure \ref{fig:configurations of mutations leading to detectable recombinations}; one of the shown configurations of mutations inside the recombination loop must occur in order for the recombination to be detectable from the data.
-Denote $A$-type mutations as those occurring to the left of the recombination breakpoint, and $B$-type those to the right.
+The necessary conditions on the ARG topology and positions of mutations are illustrated in Figure \ref{fig:configurations of mutations leading to detectable recombinations}.
+One of the shows configurations must be a subgraph of the ARG for the recombination to be detectable from the data.
+Labelling the locus to the left (resp.~right) of the breakpoint as $A$ (resp.~$B$), denote $A$-type mutations as those occurring in locus $A$, and $B$-type those in locus $B$.
 Assuming that the ancestral type is known to be $00$, all of the configurations shown in the Figure generate incompatible sites at $A$ and $B$.

-The probability of the recombination being detectable is calculated through constructing recursion equations, beginning with the sample and tracking the state of each lineage backwards in time.
-The possible states for the recombinant lineages emerging from the left-hand side of the recombination node are given in Table \ref{tab:recombstates1}.
-The states for the right-hand lineage are equivalent, but with $A$ and $B$ reversed.
+\citet[Section 4.3]{Myersthesis} calculates the probability of the recombination being detectable through constructing recursion equations, beginning at the recombination event and tracking the state of each recombinant lineage backwards in time (dissallowing any further recombintions).
+The possible states for the recombinant lineage emerging from the left-hand side of the recombination node (denoted $\mathcal{E}$) are given in Table \ref{tab:recombstates1}.
+The states for the right-hand lineage (denoted $\mathcal{F}$) are equivalent, but with $A$ and $B$ reversed.
 Myers notes that for one recombination to be detectable, it is sufficient to have either lineage reach State 4, or for both lineages to simultaneously be in state $\geq2$.

-Let $p^n_{i,j}$ be the probability that while $n$ lineages remain in the tree, $\mathcal{E}$ is in state $i$, and $\mathcal{F}$ is in state $j$.
-Condition on the recombination occurring while $k$ lineages are present.
-The required recursion equations are then formulated by considering the next event back in time which changes the state of either recombinant lineage.
-A mutation moves a lineage in State 1 to State 2; a coalescence moves a lineage in State 2 to State 3 and reduces $n$ by 1.